 - Maintaining a regular parent-child visitation schedule is important to me, and I will not abuse it by rescheduling for frivolous reasons.

 Consider creating a set of guidelines you can both support.
 You may find, too, that expressing what you feel committed to—by beginning sentences with "I"—diffuses tension with your ex.
-In addition, make sure you stick to the rules, which means communicating with your ex in a timely manner when you need to adjust the parent-child visitation schedule for any reason.
+In addition, make sure you stick to the rules, which means healthily communicating with your ex in a timely manner whenever you need to adjust the parent-child visitation schedule for any reason.

 Co-parenting can be a positive experience if you both focus on the best interests of your children rather than your personal grievances.
 Supporting each other as you raise the children you share strengthens the family unit and provides a positive environment for your children to grow in, helping them feel secure in their family despite the parental split.